baychub/cb-gsg/getting-started.md

 3. Try placing a tag some distance away or under a thick piece of metal to simulate exiting, and see how the display changes for that tag's EPC number.

 ### Turn scheduling on or off
-By default, the RSP Controller application directs each sensor to read one at a time, from first sensor to last sensor and then repeating.
+By default, the RSP Controller application directs each RSP sensor to read one at a time, from first sensor to last sensor and then back to the first again.
 This minimizes interference in case the antennas are relatively close together.

 You can change to have all sensors reading simultaneously, for example, if the antennas are farther apart.
+You can tell the pattern by observing the LEDs on the sensors.

 1. Click the three-bar menu button at the top-left of the web admin portal.
 2. Click Scheduler.
+3. In the blue header, click the ALL_ON option.

 ## Viewing RFID data in Other Ways